ArjunNair/Zero-Emulator/ReadMe.txt

 I must also thank my wife Purnima for putting up with my obsession with the speccy and even providing encouragement and help with this project!

 Thanks also to Patrik Rak for permission to use the various PZX conversion tools that Zero uses to support other tape formats.
-You can find more information on them on Patrik's site: http://zxds.raxoft.cz/pzx.html.

-Thanks to Alex Makeev for permission to use his DirectSound routines from ZXMAK 2.
+You can find more information on them on Patrik's site: http://zxds.raxoft.cz/pzx.html

 --------------------------------------------------------------------------------------

 Zero uses various public domain icons.
 Copyright rests with their respective authors.
-Zero is © Copyright 2009-2015 Arjun Nair.
-Yes, really. :)
+Zero is © Copyright 2009 Arjun Nair.
+Yes, really. :) www.zero.arjunnair.in